Landscape of Policy Optimization for Finite Horizon MDPs with General State and Action: Linear Quadratic Regulator

-To establish the KŁ condition of $l(\theta)$, we aim to verify all the conditions in Theorem~\ref{theorem: main result}.
-The \textit{differentiability} condition and the \textit{KŁ condition of expected optimal Q-value functions} come from the definition of Q-value functions.
+To establish the P{\L}K condition of $l(\theta)$, we aim to verify all the conditions in Theorem~\ref{theorem: main result}.
+The continuous differentiability and the P{\L}K condition of expected optimal Q-value functions come from the definition of Q-value functions.
 Given any policy $\pi_\theta \in \Pi_\Theta$, Q-value functions satisfy (\ref{bellman equation}):

-(I) is a quadratic function with a positive definite matrix $R_t$, thereby is continuously differentiable.
+(I) is a quadratic function with a positive definite matrix $R_t$, and is therefore continuously differentiable.
 For (II), the value function is continuously differentiable by mathematical induction.
 Since the composition of a continuously differentiable function and a linear function is continuously differentiable, we have the continuous differentiability of (II).
 If we plug $\pi^*$ into (II), we get an explicit expression of the optimal Q-value function $Q_t^*$. \citet{bertsekas1995dynamic} demonstrated the convexity of $V_t^*$ by mathematical induction.
-Therefore, (II) is a convex function of $\theta_t$, which implies the strong convexity (and the KŁ condition) of the optimal Q-value function combined with the strong convexity of (I).
+Therefore, (II) is a convex function of $\theta_t$, which implies the strong convexity (and the P{\L}K condition) of the optimal Q-value function combined with the strong convexity of (I).